puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-supported-operating-systems.md

 ## Supported Operating Systems for Microsoft Edge

 > [!NOTE]
 > Product functionality and feature availability may vary on older operating systems.
 For the best experience, use the latest version of any operating system specified below.
-This includes the latest cumulative update, as applicable.
+This guidance includes the latest cumulative update, as applicable.

 The next version of Microsoft Edge is supported on the following operating systems: